-High mosaic: Partial trisomy 3q25.2q29 (44 Mb)
+High mosaic: High mosaic partial trisomy 3q25.2q29 (44 Mb)

 If some of the cells in an embryo have a chromosome change and others don't, then that embryo is mosaic.
 Embryos are reported as mosaic when NGS detects an intermediate copy number change, suggesting a mix of euploid and aneuploid cells in the biopsy.
-"Low mosaic" embryos have chromosomal copy number variation between 30-50%, and "high mosaic" embryos have chromosomal copy number variation between 50-70%.
-Clinical outcome data from transfer of mosaic embryos is emerging.
+"Low mosaic" results have chromosomal copy number variation between 30-50%, and "high mosaic" embryos have chromosomal copy number variation between 50-70%.
+Studies continue to assess clinical outcomes following transfer of embryos reported as mosaic.
 Low mosaic embryos may have reproductive potential nearly equal to that of euploid embryos.
 High mosaic embryos may also have reproductive potential but higher risks for miscarriage compared to euploid embryos.
 The risk for mosaicism to persist throughout pregnancy is thought to be low.